eclipse-efbt/efbt-website/markdown_content/user-guide/execute-datapoint-guide.md

 ## Compliance Considerations

 Ensure all executions comply with ECB regulatory requirements, data quality standards, audit requirements, reporting deadlines, and your organization's data governance policies.
 Regular validation and proper documentation are essential for maintaining compliance throughout the execution process.

+## Conclusion

+The Execute Datapoint feature transforms raw financial data into calculated regulatory metrics through a controlled, auditable process.
+By providing both individual and batch execution capabilities, it offers the flexibility needed for various reporting scenarios while maintaining the accuracy and compliance required for regulatory submissions.

+### Next Steps
+- Review the [Workflow Dashboard Guide](workflow-dashboard-guide.html) to understand the complete workflow
+- Explore [DPM Operations](dpm-operations-guide.html) for data preparation
+- Learn about [Pull Request Creation](pull-request-creation-guide.html) to submit your calculated results

+For technical support or regulatory guidance, connect with the community via [Eclipse Chat](https://chat.eclipse.org/#/room/%23technology.efbt:matrix.eclipse.org) or email [efbt-dev@eclipse.org](mailto:efbt-dev@eclipse.org).